 When primary materials are so scarce, what other kinds of materials can we productively bring to students’ attention?
 And what can we ask students to do, in order to help them make sense of the materials we choose?
-This series of three posts will focus on three strategies our collaborating teachers and I have come to trust as we work to engage students with ancient times: Developing Characters, Creating Reconstructions, and Comparing Representations.
-In this first post, I’ll discuss the first of these strategies.
+This pair of posts will focus on two strategies our collaborating teachers and I have come to trust as we work to engage students with ancient times: Developing Characters and Creating Reconstructions.
+In this post, I’ll discuss the first of these strategies.

 We choose a historical person represented in the existing primary sources — for the Persian Wars, for example, Darius the Great, King of Persia; or his son and successor, Xerxes the Great; or Leonidas, a king of Sparta.
 These are all splendid, legendary figures, and for ancient times such people are usually the best choices, because their words and deeds (unlike those of ordinary ancients) tend to have been preserved in surviving written and visual records, so that the students have relevant material to work with.
 But the strategy of developing characters has also worked in the Industrial Revolution project, where we focused on an obscure dairy farmer named Marshall Strode, whose butter transporter is described in the 1867 Report of the Secretary for Agriculture; and Matilda Howard, a woman who sent a detailed floor plan for a farm house to an agricultural journal in 1843, is another excellent candidate.
 As forgotten books and magazines from recent centuries are digitized and their full text becomes searchable, it is easier than ever to discover people like these.